SigmoidNetmaker/neural-systems-modeling/README.md

 bisensoryBayesRule.m -- computes bisensory target probability using Bayes Rule
 bisensoryDeltaRule.m -- trains a unit to estimate bisensory target prob using delta rule

 Chapter 10.
 Time-Series Learning and Nonlinear Signal Processing

+rbpTwoUnitIntegrator.m -- uses recurrent back-propagation to train a linear neural integrator
+rbpVelocityStorageLinear.m -- uses recurrent back-prop to train linear network on velocity storage
+rbpVelocityStorageNonlinear.m -- uses recurrent back-prop to train nonlinear network on velocity storage
+plotFourHiddenUnits.m -- plots responses of four hiddens units trained to simulate velocity storage
+itemGate.m -- generates items to be remembered and their gates used to train models of short-term memory
+rbpShortTermMemTrain.m -- uses recurrent back-prop to train a network to simulate short-term memory
+rbpShortTermMemTest.m -- tests behavior of recurrent network trained to simulate short-term memory
+rbpShortTermMemSS.m -- explores steady-state behavior of network trained to simulate short-term memory

 Chapter 11.
 Temporal-Difference Learning and Reward Prediction

-tdgrid.m -- sets up a simple grid world for temporal difference learning
-tdseq.m -- generates state transition sequence using allowed transitions in grid world
-tdapt.m -- updates grid world state values using adaptive dynamic programming
-tdlms.m -- updates grid world state values using the least mean squares algorithm
-tdtdu.m -- updates grid world state values using the temporal difference algorithm
-tdmds.m -- simulates mesencephalic dopamine system using temporal difference learning

 Chapter 12.
 Predictor-Corrector Models and Probabilistic Inference